Welcome, New Member!

 Over the years the guild has offered various fabric swaps; birthday, fat quarter and block exchanges.
 The exchanges vary from year to year and are organized at the beginning of each year.
 In general, you will trade blocks or fabric with other people who have also signed up, usually in a color or design designated by the Exchange Chairperson.
 Details and instructions are available from the Fabric Exchange Chairperson.

 The Guild has two retreats: the first weekend of November and the third weekend in March each year.
-Because the facility can only take about 35 participants, people sign up in May, June and September for the Fall retreat and January & February for the Spring Retreat.
+Because the facility can only take about 35 participants, people sign up in June, August and September for the Fall retreat and January & February for the Spring Retreat.
 If there are more names than can accommodate the number wanting to go, names are drawn by lottery.
-There is sometimes a waiting list and usually most on the wait-list get to go.
+There is sometimes a waiting list and usually most on the wait-list get to go as sometimes peoples plans change and slots open up.
 The only locked spots are for the two current co-Chairpersons and the two Chairpersons from the previous year.

 The Guild has a historian, who keeps and documents people and events as related to the Guild since its founding in January, 1984.
 The scrapbooks are kept by the Historian and are available for review by prior arrangement with the Chairperson and occasionally at some meetings during the year but are not allowed to leave the premises.